-We rely on data to make better product decisions, but business analytics often look at users as if they were a monolith, with metrics that lump everybody into one big block.
+We rely on accurate data to make better product decisions, but business analytics often look at users as if they were a monolith, with metrics that lump everybody into one big block.
 Such broad strokes are never a good approach as that likely won’t help us get actionable insights.
 This is where cohort analysis comes in.

 Today, we go deep diving into understanding cohort analysis, why it’s important, and how you can leverage it to make data-driven decisions and solve problems.